Home

 E

-earnings yield: The inverse of the price/earnings ratio.
+Earnings yield: The inverse of the price/earnings ratio.
 It allows you to compare the potential yield on a particular stock investment with that for other stocks, or for other asset classes, for example property.

-economic value: One of three concepts of stock value.
+Economic value: One of three concepts of stock value.
 It includes intrinsic value and appraised value.
 See intrinsic value, appraised value, and value.

-efficient market hypothesis (EMH): An investment theory that states that it is impossible to 'beat the market' because stock market efficiency causes existing share prices to always incorporate and reflect all relevant information.
+Efficient market hypothesis (EMH): An investment theory that states that it is impossible to 'beat the market' because stock market efficiency causes existing share prices to always incorporate and reflect all relevant information.
 The EMH is highly controversial and often disputed.

-emerging markets: Stock markets in countries that have recently industrialised or become free markets.
+Emerging markets: Stock markets in countries that have recently industrialised or become free markets.

-ex-dividend: It means without the dividend.
+Ex-dividend: It means without the dividend.
 Therefore if you see a company’s share price quoted 'ex-dividend', the dividend is earmarked for the seller, not the buyer.
 The market price will reflect whether the shares are 'cum' or 'ex' the dividend entitlement.

 Back to Index